Skip to main content

 Common Questions

 Yes, you can message us right away.
-Once your Ultralight app is linked, you can send questions immediately.
-If you have an urgent need, we can often triage it before your formal diagnostic session.
+Once your Ultralight app is linked and your consent to treat is signed, you can send questions immediately.
+If you have an urgent need, we can often triage it before your formal deep-dive session.

-No, you do not need to live in Philly.
-Most of our care happens through video and messaging, and we are licensed in many states.
-We will confirm coverage during your intro call.
+No, you do not need to live in Philadelphia.
+Most care happens through video and secure messaging, and Dr. Ash is licensed in several states.
+We confirm coverage on your intro call.

 Record transfers usually take 5 to 14 days, depending on the prior health system.
 Penn and Jefferson are typically faster; older paper records can take longer.
-We start the request on day two so it runs in the background.
+We start the request as soon as your coordinate-care consent is signed so it runs in the background while the rest of onboarding moves.

 Deep-Dive Questions

-If your previous practice delays release, we have a few options.
-We can submit a follow-up request, escalate through the medical records office, or reconstruct key history from your memory and any documents you have.
-We do not let slow paperwork delay your care plan.
+If a previous practice delays release, we have options.
+We submit a follow-up request, escalate through the medical records office, or reconstruct key history from your memory and any documents you have.
+We do not let slow paperwork hold up your plan, and the deep dive can still proceed with what we have.

 Related Intelligence